 How botulinum toxin is used in medicine

-Botulinum toxin is well known for its use in the cosmetic industry but it is important to remember how it can transform lives for medical reasons too.
-In fact botulinum toxin is used in medicine for a wide range of treatments.
+Botulinum toxin is well known for its use in the cosmetic industry, but it is important to remember how it can also transform lives for medical reasons.
+In fact, botulinum toxin is used in medicine for a wide range of treatments.

-It has a number of uses including for the treatment of migraine, excess sweating, oesophageal issues and even overactive bladder – to name just a few examples.
+It has several uses including for the treatment of migraine, oesophageal issues and even overactive bladder – to name just a few examples.

 Cold hands and poor circulation

-I have a patient who always amazes me with her positive mood and the ability to cope where I certainly would struggle.
-She has chronic scleroderma and because of this, has extreme Raynaud’s syndrome which affects her circulation.
-Her hands are permanently cold and in winter she suffers abscesses at her fingertips.
+I have a patient who always amazes me with her positive mood and ability to cope where I certainly would struggle.
+She has chronic scleroderma and because of this, has extreme Raynaud’s Syndrome which affects her circulation.
+Her hands are permanently cold and she suffers abscesses at her fingertips in winter.

 I am fortunate to have trained as a doctor but I am humbled to be able to help people with extreme medical conditions, especially when they never complain.

 Please donate, if you can, to Scleroderma and Raynaud’s UK by following the link here.

 If you want to arrange an appointment with Dr Camilla Hill, call 01527 280820 or complete the contact form here.